GenieCoderSrc/state_msg_builder/README.md

 ## Notes
 - `StateMessageBuilder` and `ErrorMsgBuilder` can be easily customized for different use cases.

+---

+## Contributions

+Feel free to open issues or pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to open issues or contribute if you find ways to improve this widget!

-## Author
-Shohidul Islam
+© MIT License.
+Developed with ❤️ by [Shohidul Islam](https://github.com/ShohidulProgrammer)